ansyblenetwork/aquietlife/_posts/2021-06-29-trading-theses.md

 2. Capital efficiency,
 3. Diversification.

 OCD for short.
-Opportunistic theses should happen the least often, while decisions backed by diversification should happen almost all the time.
+Opportunistic theses should happen the least often, while decisions driven by diversification should happen almost all the time.

 ### Opportunism and market inefficiencies